ekonda/kutana/docs/index.rst

 .. note::

-    Plugins uses callback's signature to determine if it needs to pass some arguments.
+    Plugins uses callback's signature to decide if it needs to pass some arguments.
 It means that you have to use `functools.wraps` to properly wrap callback.

-Exmaple of working engine with :class:`VKManager`:
+Example of working engine with :class:`.VKManager`:

 .. code-block:: python